xluxeq/GPT2-Telegram-Chatbot/README.md

 ## GPT2-Telegram-Chatbot

 GPT2 Telegram chatbot that's been relatively tuned for chatting.
 It could probably pass a turing test easily and I'd love for to get it turing test certified eventually.
 Feel free to make me PRs and I'll check out your code!
+The bot isn't 100% accurate all the time.
+It has errors sometimes.
+It can be really crystal-ball like though if that's what you are looking for.

 ### Installation/How to use: